-The number of overseas Filipino workers have continuously been increasing in number over the years.
+The number of overseas Filipino workers has continuously been increasing in number over the years.

 However, it is a sad reality that some overseas Filipino workers get wasted and were not able to save up money after years of working abroad.
 These unfortunate OFWs might have mistakenly managed their income.
 Find out here the top 5 money mistakes OFWs often make:

 “Aba, nasa abroad na rin naman ako.. dapat branded din ang gamit ko..”